Semiframes: the algebra of semitopologies and actionable coalitions: Semitopology

-\begin{rmrk} Transitive sets have some nice closure properties which we treat in this Subsection --- here we mean `closure' in the sense of ``the set of transitive sets is closed under various operations'', and not in the topological sense of `closed sets'.

-Topens --- nonempty transitive \emph{open} sets --- will have even better closure properties, which emanate from the requirement in Lemma~\ref{lemm.transitive.transitive} that at least one of the transitive sets $\atopen$ or $\atopen'$ is open.
-We will explore the closure properties of topens in detail in Subsection~\ref{subsect.closure.properties.of.cc}, but for now we can just notice that the openness requirement hints at one view of and motivation for topens as being ``a subset of the transitive sets having particularly good closure properties''. \end{rmrk}
+\jamiesubsection{Closure properties of transitive sets and topens} \begin{rmrk} Transitive sets have some nice closure properties which we treat in this Subsection --- here we mean `closure' in the sense of ``the set of transitive sets is closed under various operations'', and not in the topological sense of `closed sets'.
+Topens --- nonempty transitive \emph{open} sets --- have even better closure properties, which emanate from the requirement in Lemma~\ref{lemm.transitive.transitive} that at least one of the transitive sets $\atopen$ or $\atopen'$ is open. \end{rmrk}

 \begin{lemm} Suppose $(\ns P,\opens)$ is a semitopology and $\atopen\subseteq \ns P$.
 Then: \begin{enumerate*} \item If $\atopen$ is transitive and $\atopen'\subseteq \atopen$, then $\atopen'$ is transitive. \item If $\atopen$ is topen and $\varnothing\neq \atopen'\subseteq \atopen$ is nonempty and open, then $\atopen'$ is topen. \end{enumerate*} \end{lemm} \begin{proof} \leavevmode \begin{enumerate} \item By Definition~\ref{defn.transitive} it suffices to consider open sets $O$ and $O'$ such that $O\between \atopen'\between O'$, and prove that $O\between O'$.
-But this is simple: by Lemma~\ref{lemm.between.elementary}(5) $O\between \atopen\between O'$, so $O\between O'$ follows by transitivity of $\atopen$. \item Direct from part~1 of this result and Definition~\ref{defn.transitive}(\ref{transitive.cc}). \qedhere\end{enumerate} \end{proof}
+But this is simple: by Lemma~\ref{lemm.between.elementary}(\ref{between.monotone}) $O\between \atopen\between O'$, so $O\between O'$ follows by transitivity of $\atopen$. \item Direct from part~\ref{item.transitive.subset.1} of this result and Definition~\ref{defn.transitive}(\ref{transitive.cc}). \qedhere\end{enumerate} \end{proof}